uc-r/uc-r.github.io/analytics/predictive/mars.md

 ### Multivariate regression splines

 Multivariate adaptive regression splines (MARS) provide a convenient approach to capture the nonlinearity aspect of polynomial regression by assessing cutpoints (_knots_) similar to step functions.
 The procedure assesses each data point for each predictor as a knot and creates a linear regression model with the candidate feature(s).
 For example, consider our simple model of `Sale_Price ~ Year_Built`.
 The MARS procedure will first look for the single point across the range of `Year_Built` values where two different linear relationships between `Sale_Price` and `Year_Built` achieve the smallest error.
-What results is known as a hinge function ($h(x-a)$ where *a* is the cutpoint value).
-For a single knot (Figure 2 (A)), our hinge function is $h(\text{Year_Built}-1968)$ such that our two linear models for `Sale_Price` are
+What results is known as a hinge function ($$h(x-a)$$ where *a* is the cutpoint value).
+For a single knot (Figure 2 (A)), our hinge function is $$h(\text{Year_Built}-1968)$$ such that our two linear models for `Sale_Price` are

 $$
   \text{Sale_Price} =